 To Apply: Applications will be accepted on a rolling basis, and reviewed as received, until the position is filled.
 Applications need to be received far enough in advance of funding source deadlines that FVAP can meaningfully work with you on developing a project proposal.
 Students are encouraged to apply early in the process.

 To apply, please email or mail a cover letter, resume and transcript to:

 Jennafer Wagner, Director of Programs

 FVAP is located in Oakland, California.
-We are convenient to multiple bus lines and are close to both the 12 th
+We are convenient to multiple bus lines and are close to both the 12th and 19th Street BART stations.

 Thank you for your interest in FVAP!